 Clayton Fear Farm: October – Known all over the state as a regional “scream park” this haunted attraction offers over 10 unique scary experiences with one admission.
 Open multiple nights a week through the month of October.
 Not for the faint of heart!

-Clayton Harvest Festival: October 26-29 – With roots dating back to 1951, the Clayton Harvest Festival is one of the largest festivals in Johnston County.
-It includes a midway with fair rides, games, and food, Clayton’s largest vendor fair, Squealin’ on the Square barbecue contest, a classic car show, tractor show, and bike show, as well as local performances.
+Clayton Harvest Festival: October 24-27 – With roots dating back to 1951, the Clayton Harvest Festival is one of the largest festivals in Johnston County.
+It includes a midway with fair rides, games and food, Clayton’s largest vendor fair, a classic car show, tractor show, and bike show, as well as local performances.

-Meadow Lights: November and December – The largest and oldest Christmas light display in eastern, NC.
-Family owned and operated, started more than 40 years ago, enjoy lights on over 30 acres and with a train ride through 10+ acres.
+Meadow Lights: November and December – The largest and oldest Christmas light display in Eastern NC.
+Family owned and operated, started more than 40 years ago, enjoy lights on over 30 acres with a train ride through 10+ acres, a carousel, and an old-fashioned candy store.

 Lights on the Neuse: November and December – Boyette’s Farm becomes a winter wonderland.
 View Christmas lights by hayride, visit with Santa in the 3D Christmas Barn, then stand by the fire to warm up and roast marshmallows to make s’mores.